-While exploring the integration of spirituality into therapeutic practice will be the primary focus of the course.
-As elements of the therapeutic process, the phenomena of spiritual development and experience will also be considered.
-While the course is not designed to be an introduction to world religions, it will consider and respect diverse spiritual traditions.
+Exploring the integration of spirituality in therapeutic practice is the primary focus of the course.
+As elements of the therapeutic process, the phenomena of spiritual development and experience will also be explored.
+While the course is not designed to be an introduction to world religions, it considers and respects diverse religious and spiritual traditions.

-This course is designed for counsellors, therapists, social workers, mental health workers, and pastoral/faith-based and other practitioners seeking to build or enhance their practical skills and theoretical foundation in couple and family therapy, as well as those exploring therapy as a career.
+This course is designed for counsellors, therapists, social workers, mental health workers, and faith-based practitioners seeking to build or enhance their practical skills and theoretical foundation in couple and family therapy, as well as those exploring therapy as a new career.

 Upon successful completion of this course, you will be able to: